Hand-Stamped Quality Guide

 Misprint patches can be a fun way to get bundles of patches for cheaper.
 If you get misprints in your bundles that you don't want to use on clothing, other good ways to use them can be in scrap projects, patchwork, collaging or journaling, and experimental sewing.
 And if there's a patch you don't resonate with, consider giving it to a friend!

-Examples of Misprints:
+Some Examples of Misprints: